What difference does a mission statement make, anymore?

 Turning rhetoric into meaning.

 The mission, then, defines exactly how everyone is to work together to achieve that shared vision.
 Properly done, a corporate vision and mission statement work together to serve as a road map and concise instructions leading to our ultimate destination.
-The performance standards mentioned in the mission statement should serve as touchstones for every important decision made by management, every relationship formed with a customer and every innovation created in the R&D lab.
+The performance standards mentioned in the mission statement should serve as touchstones for every important decision made by management, every relationship formed with a customer, and every innovation created in the R&D lab.

 Leadership messaging needs to be grounded.

-What makes a mission statement work on a cultural level inside a business, isn’t just what’s written on the sign or put on the website.
+What makes a mission statement work on a cultural level inside a business isn’t just what’s written on the sign or put on the website.
 (In fact, there may be times when putting a company’s mission statement on the website might not be advisable.)

 The benefits of having a clear mission statement.

-From a marketer’s point of view having a well-written mission statement usually means business leadership has a clear understanding of who they are and who they want to become.
+From a marketer’s point of view, having a well-written mission statement usually means business leadership has a clear understanding of who they are and who they want to become.
 In most cases, it also means business leadership has research to back up their assumptions and ambitions.

 All of that, from one little mission statement.